Yeşilköy

-Yeşilköy ([jeˈʃilcœj]; meaning "Green Village"; prior to 1926, San Stefano or Santo Stefano Άγιος Στέφανος, Ayastefanos) is an affluent neighbourhood (mahalle) in the district of Bakırköy, Istanbul, Turkey, on the Marmara Sea about 11 km west of Istanbul's historic city centre.
+Yeşilköy ([jeˈʃilcœj]; meaning "Green Village"; prior to 1926, San Stefano or Santo Stefano Άγιος Στέφανος, Ayastefanos) is an affluent neighbourhood (mahalle) in the municipality and district of Bakırköy, Istanbul Province, Turkey.
+Its population is 25,039 (2022). on the Marmara Sea about 11 km west of Istanbul's historic city centre.
 Prior to the rapid increase of Istanbul's population in the 1970s, Yeşilköy was a secluded village and sea resort.

+Location

+The mahalle is located along the Marmara Sea about 11 kilometres west of Istanbul's historical center.
+It is bordered by the districts of Yeşilyurt to the east, Ataköy to the northeast, Florya to the west, and the district of Küçükçekmece to the north.
+The western part of the district is called Çiroz.

 Etymology

 The original name, San Stefano, in use until 1926, derives from a legend: in the early 13th century, the ship carrying Saint Stephen's relics to Rome from Constantinople, sacked by the crusaders of the Fourth Crusade, was forced to stop here because of a storm.
 The relics were taken to a church until the sea calmed, and this gave the name to the church and to the place.
 In 1926, the village was named Yeşilköy which means "Green Village" in Turkish.
 It is believed that the writer Halit Ziya Uşakligil who lived there at the time gave this new name to the village.
-It is still referred to as Сан Стефано in Bulgarian (bg).

 History

-In 1203, the beach of Agios Stefanos was the site of disembarkation of the Latin army of the Fourth Crusade, which would conquer Constantinople the following year.
+In 1203, the beach of Agios Stefanos had been the site of disembarkation of the Latin army of the Fourth Crusade, which would conquer Constantinople the following year.